oss2019/pyquotes/README.md

 * Write tests wherever necessary.
 * Write descriptive commit messages.
 * It is recommended to have a single commit for a task.
+* Please see that all the tests are passing before asking for a review on a PR.

 For any more information contact [akshatkarani](https://github.com/akshatkarani)